apollo

 How does the drug interact with Ketotram Tablet:

-Using Ketotram Tablet together with salsalate may increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding and ulcers.
+Taking Ketotram Tablet with Flurbiprofen can increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding, ulceration.

 How to manage the interaction:

-Taking Salsalate with Ketotram Tablet is not recommended, but it can be taken together if prescribed by a doctor.
-However, consult your doctor if you experience any unusual bleeding, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness.
+Taking Pentoxifylline with Ketotram Tablet is not recommended, but can be taken together if prescribed by a doctor.
+However, if you experience dizziness, lightheadedness, red or black tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness contact you doctor immediately.
 Do not discontinue any medications without consulting a doctor.

 Drug-Food Interactions